 Early Origins of the Brockerech family

 The surname Brockerech was first found in Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where they were descended from the Ryans, Lords of Idrone, more specifically from Bruader or Bruadaran an Irish Prince of the Heremon line.
 His name was derived from the Irish "bruadair" which means "a dream."

-Important Dates for the Brockerech family
+Early History of the Brockerech family

 This web page shows only a small excerpt of our Brockerech research.
 Another 63 words (4 lines of text) covering the years 1660, 1627, 1711, 1692, 1693, 1695, 1699, 1654, 1730, 1692, 1693, 1703, 1713, 1656, 1728, 1660, 1728, 1660, 1660, 1641, 1653 and 1670 are included under the topic Early Brockerech History in all our PDF Extended History products and printed products wherever possible.

 Pronunciation, rather than spelling, guided scribes and church officials when recording names during the Middle Ages.
 This practice often resulted in one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname Brockerech are preserved in these old documents.
 The various spellings of the name that were found include Broderick, Brodrick, Brodrig, Brouderick and many more.

 Early Notables of the Brockerech family (pre 1700)

 Notable amongst the family name at this time was Sir Thomas Brodrick, of Wandsworth; and his son, Sir St. John Brodrick, of Midleton (1627-1711), an Irish Member of Parliament for County Cork (1692-1693) and (1695-1699); and his son, Thomas...